DGladden662/osTicket-Installation/README.md

   </p>

   <h1>osTicket - Prerequisites and Installation</h1>
-  Setting Up osTicket on Azure Virtual Machine (Windows 10) This guide will walk you through creating an Azure VM and installing osTicket on it.<br />
+  Setting Up osTicket on Azure Virtual Machine (Windows 10) This guide will walk you through the installation of osTicket<br />

   <h2>Before you start:</h2>